simonhw/gardening-services/README.md

 The HTML, CSS, and JavaScript code for the scroll to top button on the cart page | Taken from this tutorial: [MDB - Scroll back to top button](https://mdbootstrap.com/docs/standard/extended/back-to-top/)
 Disabling the checkout form buttons dynamically | [StackOverflow - Disabling submit button until all fields have values](https://stackoverflow.com/questions/5614399/disabling-submit-button-until-all-fields-have-values)
-The `checkout.css` file | The contents of this extra CSS file were copied from the Boutique Ado walkthrough The HTML structure of the toast messages | Adapted from examples in this article: [https://fastbootstrap.com/components/toast/](https://fastbootstrap.com/components/toast/)
+The `checkout.css` file | The contents of this extra CSS file were copied from the Boutique Ado walkthrough The HTML structure of the toast messages | Adapted from examples in this [Fastbootstrap article](https://fastbootstrap.com/components/toast/).
 The Offcanvas cart preview | The HTML code was copied from the [Bootsrap documentation](https://getbootstrap.com/docs/5.0/components/offcanvas/)
-Pagination of reviews | Taken from the Django documentation: [https://docs.djangoproject.com/en/5.1/topics/pagination/](https://docs.djangoproject.com/en/5.1/topics/pagination/)
+Pagination of reviews | Taken from the [Django documentation](https://docs.djangoproject.com/en/5.1/topics/pagination/).
 The JavaScript code to control the colour of the select field in the Contact Us form | Taken and adapted from the Boutique Ado walkthrough
 Form label for reCAPTCHA field| Line of code copied from a comment on this [GitHub post](https://github.com/google/recaptcha/issues/421)